 If you’re using a slideshow as your background, you need to disable the automated accent colors option.

-Every time the background changes, your system automatically chooses a new accent color to use, causing more work for the Windows Shell Experience Host or ShellExperienceHost.exe process.
+Every time the background changes, your system automatically chooses a new accent color to use.
+It causes more work for the ShellExperienceHost.exe process.

 To switch off automatic accent colors on your computer, do the following:

 - Click on the Start menu, then choose Settings.
-Alternatively, you can also press Windows + I to get to the same destination.
+Alternatively, you can also press Win + I to get to the same destination.

 - Click on Personalization > Colors.